 We live increasingly uncertain times, and with uncertainty comes anxiety, and anxiety usually gives birth to a desire to beef up home security.

 Whether or not you go with one of these systems or a more traditional hardwired one properly positioning your cameras both for field of view and taking into account varying lighting conditions is essential for proper operation.

-Position them so they don’t have any bright light shining into their lens, either directly or as a result of reflection of a shiny surface.
+Position them so they don’t have any bright light shining into their lens, either directly or as a result of the reflection of a shiny surface.